-Priced-based rates let you set minimum and maximum cart values for for your flat shipping rates.
+Priced-based rates let you set minimum and maximum cart values for your flat shipping rates.

-For example, let's suppose you wanted to charge different rates for orders below and over $50.
-Using priced-based rates, you could set a flat shipping rate of $4 for orders under $50, and a flat shipping rate of $10 for orders over $50.
+For example, suppose that you want to charge different rates for orders below and over 50 USD.
+Using priced-based rates, you can set a flat shipping rate of 4 USD for orders under 50 USD, and a flat shipping rate of 10 USD for orders over 50 USD.

-Using the example above, a customer with a cart valued at $35 would have only the $4 shipping option appear at checkout.
+Using the example above, a customer with a cart valued at 35 USD would have only the 4 USD shipping option appear at checkout.

-Weight-based rates let you set minimum and maximum cart total weights for your flat shipping rates.
+Weight-based rates let you set the minimum and maximum weights that qualify an order for your flat shipping rates.

-For example, let's suppose you wanted to charge different rates for orders below and over 5 kg.
-Using weight-based rates, you could set a flat shipping rate of $7 for orders under 5 kg, and a flat shipping rate of $15 for orders over 5 kg.
+For example, suppose that you want to charge different rates for orders below and over 5 kg.
+Using weight-based rates, you can set a flat shipping rate of 7 USD for orders under 5 kg, and a flat shipping rate of 15 USD for orders over 5 kg.
 Using this example, a customer with a cart that has a combined weight of 7 kg gets only the 15 USD shipping option displayed at checkout.

 Free shipping rates

-Instead, if you wanted to offer free shipping on orders over $100, then you can set up priced-based flat rate of $0 for orders over $100.
+Instead, if you wanted to offer free shipping on orders over $100, then set up a priced-based flat rate of $0 for orders over $100.